Changissnz/selfinterest/README.md

 encourages the sentient desire to understand and control the media; cliche, yes.
 And the statements made on the facts and that of principle need to satisfy one main area to be believable: the effects that may, in turn, be the ends for some objective.
 The middle agent is perhaps the most important category in environments with entities that are not self-sufficient in some way.
+Phenomena of one nation-state being economically coupled to another provides the most easily comprehensible examples of the relevance of middle agents, they with their designated roles in transportation, marketing, and distribution are regarded in the same vein in their area of operation as the foreign producers themselves.
 When there is sufficiency, the desire to politick is elevated to the forefront of priorities, labeled under the umbrella terms, "defense" and "order", and with this desire is followed up by demands to control the representation, the representation being that of intended outermost appearance with intentions of its design possibly extending all the way down to the depths of personal interpretation.